Ambre-io/bashortcut/README.md

 The Setup script ask iteratively questions to customize the OS, install tools and install the BSHT profile.

-The Cleanup script deactivate the BSHT profile, remove the tmux configuration and notes (it needs a rework).
+The Cleanup script deactivate the BSHT profile and remove the tmux configuration.

 ### ⚙️ **Install**